The benefits of diving with nitrox

 We have Enriched Air Nitrox available for every dive.
 Nitrox refers to any gas mixture composed of nitrogen and oxygen; this includes normal air which is approximately 78% nitrogen, 21% oxygen, and 1% other gases.
 However, in scuba diving, nitrox is normally differentiated and handled differently from air.
 The most common use of nitrox mixtures containing higher than normal levels of oxygen is in scuba, where the reduced percentage of nitrogen is advantageous in reducing nitrogen uptake in the body’s tissues and so extending the possible dive time, and/or reducing the risk of decompression sickness (also known as the bends).

-Not diving with Enriched Air?
+Never dive with Enriched Air?

 Why not take the PADI Enriched Air Diver course?
 The PADI Enriched Air Diver Course is PADI most popular specialty scuba diving course, and it’s easy to see why when you understand more about Nitrox.
 Scuba diving with enriched air Nitrox gives you more no decompression dive time.
 This means more time underwater, especially on repetitive scuba dives.